Considering a loft conversion? Here's what you need to know

 Continuity of insulation between walls and roof is required to avoid any cold bridging.
 The dormer walls can be insulated with 100mm Celotex between the studwork.

-Insulating the floor and walls
+Insulating floors and walls

 It is often necessary to insulate party walls – both against heat loss and noise.
 Introducing timber studwork with mineral fibre insulation will allow you to achieve both and it can be covered with sound-rated plasterboard.
 Your Building Control inspector will specify exactly what you require.